Naveen2008/poker-hand-sorter/README.md

 # poker-hand-sorter
-To see the out put on the console
+To see the output pls run
-#$run node main.js
+$run node main.js